 If you are deficient in Vitamin B12, then there is no point in taking oral tablets or capsules since these have to pass through the digestive system.
-In order to restore Vitamin B12 levels, one needs to take a supplement that by-passes the gastric route such as Methyl B-12 Lozenges which provide the most active form of Vitamin B12, methylcobalamin, which is absorbed sublingually from the mouth directly into the bloodstream.
+In order to restore Vitamin B12 levels, one needs to take a supplement that by-passes the gastric route such as B12 Elite which provides the most active forms of Vitamin B12 which are absorbed sublingually from the mouth directly into the bloodstream.

 In summary, although we know that a healthy diet is important, we also know that many of us are simply not getting enough nutrients from our diet alone.
 This is where the introduction of appropriate supplements will be of great value to maintain the health and wellbeing of our body.